Phoenix police chief: 5 officers shot, wounded at home

-PHOENIX (AP) — Five Phoenix police officers were wounded after responding to a report of gunfire inside a home early Friday, including four shot while trying to take a baby to safety, Police Chief Jeri Williams said.
+PHOENIX (AP) — Five Phoenix police officers were shot and wounded after responding to a report of gunfire inside a home early Friday, including four who were shot while trying to take a baby to safety, Police Chief Jeri Williams said.

 A woman at the home also was critically injured, Williams told reporters.

-The status of the shooter and other circumstances weren’t immediately clear, but Williams said the scene remained active.
+The status of the shooter and other circumstances were not immediately clear, but the police department later said on Twitter that the barricade situation “has been resolved"

-Williams said four of the five wounded officers were “recovering” while the fifth was “seriously hurt but is on the road to recovery.”
+Williams said four of the five wounded officers were recovering from their gunshot wounds while the fifth was “seriously hurt but is on the road to recovery.”

 The baby had been inside the home “and at some point was placed in a carrier and placed outside,” Williams said.

-A video shown on 12News in Phoenix showed a man coming out with a container of some type, setting it down just outside the front door and then raising his hands to surrender while backing away from the house.
-The video shown by the station then appeared to show gunfire as officers approached the doorway.
+A video on KPNX-TV showed a man coming out of the home with a container, setting it down just outside the front door and then raising his hands to surrender while backing away from the house.
+The video then appeared to show gunfire as officers approached the doorway.

 Sgt.
-Ann Justus, a police department spokesperson, said the baby was OK.
+Ann Justus, a police department spokesperson, said the baby was unharmed.

 Williams said the first officer to arrive was shot and wounded “multiple times” by a suspect.